Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 In 2018, Earth5R took up the task of cleaning Powai lake, a major contributor to the Mithi river.

-During the clean-up project, the Earth5R team and volunteers were able to remove over a ton of plastic waste, most of which was later recycled.
+During the clean-up project, the Earth5R team and volunteers removed over a ton of plastic waste, recycling most of it afterward.

 This trend of dumping wastes into the water continues into the Mithi river as it flows down to the Arabian sea.

-Around 80 to 110 metric ton of plastic waste, much of it is single-use plastic, is being dumped into Mumbai’s drains and water channels everyday.
+Every day, Mumbai dumps 80 to 110 metric tons of plastic waste, primarily single-use plastic, into its drains and water channels.

 Earth5R, in collaboration with the Lufthansa Group, recently organized a beach cleanup initiative that gained support from volunteers of all age groups, united in their commitment to effecting positive change within their local community.